SepidehMosaferi/Synthetic-Data/README.md

 keep in mind that some synthetic data set might produce extreme estimates, which can be handled by considering some constrains in the synthesizer model.

-## Some Simulation Study and Results
+## Some Simulation Studies and Results

 Here we use the "syn()" function under the "synthpop" package to produce the synthetic population, which synthesize both categorical and continuous variables one-by-one using